Amit-712/Breast-Cancer-Detection/README.md

 - Applying class weights to address imbalanced data.

 ## 🏗️ Model Architecture
 The model employs a Convolutional Neural Network (CNN) architecture that is tailored to effectively extract features from MRI images.
-We tested several models, including VGG16, ResNet18, and ResNet50.
+We tested model VGG16.

 ### VGG16:
 - Pre-trained VGG16 model fine-tuned for binary classification (benign vs. malignant).

-### ResNet18 and ResNet50:
-- Deeper architectures with residual learning for improved training on complex datasets.

 ## 🏋️ Training
 We trained our models using the following setup:
 - best_accuracy = 0
-- total_epochs = 50
+- total_epochs = 25
 - momentum = 0.9
 - no_cuda = False
 - log_interval = 10